pawel-0skill/ESP32-Timer-Gate/README.md

 0. 100% - learn how to code Arduino in VSC with Platform.io on ESP32
 1. 100% - re-learn VL53L0 (good enough for now at least - LED goes on when sensor reports something closer than 1200mm)
-2. 0% - learn ESP-NOW
+2. 0% - learn ESP-NOW - this is going to be fun, as in poke my eyes out fun
-3. 0% - write code for the PC interface board
+3. 0% - write code for the PC communications board
 4. 0% - write code for a time keeping program for the PC

 Future updates: